Rebels evacuated from Homs, cradle of Syrian uprising

-BEIRUT Hundreds of Syrian rebels on Wednesday abandoned their last stronghold in the heart of Homs city, an epicentre of the revolt against President Bashar al-Assad, handing him a symbolic victory weeks before his likely re-election.
+BEIRUT Hundreds of Syrian rebels on Wednesday abandoned the heart of Homs city, an early centre of the revolt against President Bashar al-Assad, handing him a symbolic victory weeks before his likely re-election.

-Two convoys of buses snaked their way through the crumbling ruins of the besieged city, taking the fighters to safety in rebel-held areas outside the city under a deal agreed between the insurgents and forces loyal to Assad.
+Two convoys of buses carrying fighters left the besieged and ruined city centre, the first of several convoys due to take part in an evacuation agreed between insurgents and forces loyal to Assad.

+The deal also calls for the release of captives held by rebels in Aleppo and Latakia provinces, and the easing of a rebel siege of two Shi'ite towns in northern Syria.

-The Sunni Muslim fighters had held out in the Old City of Homs and neighbouring districts despite being undersupplied, outgunned and subjected to more than a year of siege and bombardment by Assad's forces.
+The fighters, almost all Sunni Muslim, had held out in the Old City of Homs and neighbouring districts despite being undersupplied, outgunned and subjected to more than a year of siege and bombardment by Assad's forces.

-At the same time as they were evacuated from Homs, dozens of captives held by rebels in the northern provinces of Aleppo and Latakia were also freed as part of the same deal.

-But a planned relief convoy trying to reach two rebel-blockaded Shi'ite towns outside Aleppo was turned back by fighters from al Qaeda's Nusra Front, raising questions about the successful completion of the Homs operation.

 Video footage of the first convoy showed a group of men climbing aboard a green bus, watched by around a dozen men in khaki uniform and black flak jackets marked "police".
 In front of the bus was a white car with the markings of the United Nations, which helped oversee the operation.

-Activists said a total of 1,900 people, mainly rebel fighters, were being evacuated.
-The Syrian Arab Red Crescent said on its Twitter account it had sent ambulances to take wounded people out of the city centre.
+Activists said a total of 1,900 people, mainly rebel fighters, were being evacuated, starting with 600 wounded fighters and civilian relatives.
+But most of the people boarding the bus in central Homs appeared to be fit men of fighting age.

 Later video showed them arriving in a rebel-held area north of the city.
-Unlike what happened in an evacuation of civilians from Homs in February, activists said, they were not detained for checks by security forces and were allowed to keep their light weapons.
+Unlike an evacuation of civilians from Homs in February, activists said they were not detained for checks by security forces and were allowed to keep their light weapons.

-As the sunlight faded, it was not clear if the operation would be completed on Wednesday or continue into Thursday.

 The evacuation comes after months of gains by the army, backed by its Lebanese militant ally Hezbollah, along a strategic corridor of territory linking the capital Damascus with Homs and Assad's Alawite heartland on the Mediterranean.